 Step 2 – Start/Stop OpenSSH Service

-After installing openssh latest packages from default apt repository.
+After installing OpenSSH latest packages from default apt repository.
 You OpenSSH server will start automatically.
-But if you need to Start, Stop or Restart OpenSSH server from command line, use the following commands
+But if you need to Start, Stop or Restart OpenSSH server from the command line, use the following commands

 Step 3 – Open Firewall Port